wibosco/ViewControllerInCell-Example/README.md

 # ViewControllerInCell-Example
-An example project looking at how to add a view controller's view as a subview in a cell
+An example project looking at how to add a view controller's view as a subview in a cell, http://williamboles.me/hosting-viewcontrollers-in-cells/